pexels beytlik 7707125 v4

 Correcting imbalances:

-If your drawer is over the starting amount, this means that transactions from previous days were not taken out of yesterday’s total.
+If your cash drawer is over the starting amount, this means that transactions from previous days were not taken out of yesterday’s total.

 These could have been caused by items that were returned, or even mistakes during a refund.